Indiana Jones: Indiana Jones and the Temple of Doom (1984)

-The second film is a prequel set in 1935, a year before Raiders of the Lost Ark.
+The second film is set in 1935, one year before Raiders of the Lost Ark.
 Indiana escapes Chinese gangsters led by Lao Che with the help of singer/actress Willie Scott (Kate Capshaw) and his twelve-year-old sidekick Short Round (Ke Huy Quan).
 The trio crash-land in India, where they come across a Punjabi village whose children have been kidnapped.
 The Thuggee cult led by Mola Ram (Amrish Puri) has also taken the holy Sankara Stones, which they will use to take over the world.
 Indiana manages to overcome Mola Ram's evil power, rescues the children and returns the stones to their rightful place, overcoming his own mercenary nature.
 The film has been noted as an outlier in the franchise, as it does not feature Indy's university or any antagonistic political entity, and is less focused on archaeology, being presented as a dark movie with gross-out elements, human sacrifice and torture.

 Indiana Jones and the Last Crusade (1989)

-The third film is set in 1938.
+The third film is set in 1938, two years after Raiders of the Lost Ark.
 Indiana and his friend Marcus Brody (Denholm Elliott) are assigned by American businessman Walter Donovan (Julian Glover) to find the Holy Grail.
 They are teamed up with Dr. Elsa Schneider (Alison Doody), following on from where Indiana's estranged father Henry (Sean Connery) left off before he disappeared.
-It transpires that Donovan and Elsa are in league with the Nazis, who captured Henry Jones in order to get Indiana to help them find the Grail.
+It transpires that Donovan and Elsa are in league with the Nazis, who captured Henry Jones to get Indiana to help them find the Grail.
 However, Indiana recovers his father's diary filled with his research, and manages to rescue him before finding the location of the Grail.
 Both Donovan and Elsa fall to the temptation of the Grail, while Indiana and Henry realize that their relationship with each other is more important than finding the relic.

 Indiana Jones and the Kingdom of the Crystal Skull (2008)

 The fourth film is set in 1957, nineteen years after The Last Crusade.
 Indiana is having a quiet life teaching before being thrust into a new adventure.
 He races against agents of the Soviet Union, led by Irina Spalko (Cate Blanchett) for a crystal skull.
 His journey takes him across Nevada, Connecticut, Peru, and the Amazon rainforest in Brazil.
-Indiana is faced with betrayal by one of his best friends, Mac (Ray Winstone), is introduced to a greaser named Mutt Williams (Shia LaBeouf), who turns out to be his son (his real name revealed to be Henry Jones III), and is reunited with, and eventually marries, Marion Ravenwood, who was the lead female character introduced in the first movie.
+Faced with betrayal by one of his best friends, Mac (Ray Winstone), Indiana is introduced to a greaser named Mutt Williams (Shia LaBeouf), who turns out to be his son (his real name revealed to be Henry Jones III), and is reunited with, and eventually marries, Marion Ravenwood, who was the lead female character introduced in the first movie.